curtcox/Viewer/todo/implement_ai_with_evals.md

 # AI Assist Server Implementation Plan with Evaluation Suite

 ## Overview

+Status: ⚠️ Partially implemented. `reference_templates/servers/definitions/ai_assist.py` exists and `tests/ai_use_cases/` exercises AI features, but `ai_stub` is still present/enabled in the boot templates, so the “replace ai_stub” portion of this plan is not complete.

 This document provides a detailed plan for implementing an `ai_assist` server that uses real AI (via OpenRouter API) to replace the current `ai_stub` server in the default boot template.
 The plan includes comprehensive use cases for every AI button location in the application, along with automated tests to verify functionality.

 ## Implementation Plan